-Financial instruments of the Group primarily include cash and cash equivalents, short-term investments, accounts receivable, equity investments, accounts payable, amounts due from and due to related parties, long-term bank loan, convertible preferred shares, redeemable convertible preferred shares and warrants.
+Financial instruments of the Group primarily include cash and cash equivalents, short-term investments, accounts receivable, equity investments, accounts payable, other liabilities, amounts due from and due to related parties, bank loans, convertible preferred shares and redeemable convertible preferred shares.
 For equity investments, the Group elected to use the measurement alternative to measure those investments at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments of the same issuer, if any.
-The carrying amount of the long-term bank loan approximates its fair value due to the fact that the related interest rate approximates the interest rates currently offered by financial institutions for similar debt instruments of comparable maturities.
+The Group, with the assistance of an independent third-party valuation firm, determined the estimated fair value of its equity investments using the alternative measurement.
+The carrying amount of the bank loans approximates their fair values due to the fact that the related interest rates approximate the interest rates currently offered by financial institutions for similar debt instruments of comparable maturities.
 The convertible preferred shares and redeemable convertible preferred shares were initially recorded at issue price net of issuance costs.
-As it relates to the redeemable convertible preferred shares, the Group recognizes changes in the redemption value immediately as they occur and adjusts the carrying value of the redeemable convertible preferred shares to equal the redemption value at the end of each reporting period.
-The warrants are recorded at fair value as determined on the respective issuance dates and subsequently adjusted to the fair value at each reporting date.
-The Group determined the fair value of the warrants with the assistance of an independent third party valuation firm.
+As it relates to the redeemable convertible preferred shares, the Group recognizes changes in the redemption value as they occur and adjusts the carrying value of the redeemable convertible preferred shares to equal the redemption value at the end of each reporting period.
 The Group applies ASC 820 in measuring fair value.
 ASC 820 defines fair value, establishes a framework for measuring fair value and requires disclosures to be provided on fair value measurement.
 The carrying amounts of the remaining financial instruments, approximate their fair values because of their short-term maturities.